How I Knew I Had Stomach Cancer?

 Blood tests | Not used for routine diagnosis, but may be helpful for monitoring after treatment. |

-Can stomach cancer be treated successfully if detected early?
+Can it be treated successfully if detected early?

 Stage IA (Very Early) | 95% or higher |